-South Loop blends hip, historic
+School blends hip, historic

-Moonlit strolls down Michigan Avenue, late-night dog walks at Dearborn Park Town Homes, cozy shopping near Roosevelt Road and name-dropping at some of Chicago's finest restaurants are a given on any day in the South Loop.
+Moonlit strolls down Michigan Avenue, late-night dog walks at Dearborn Park Town Homes, cozy shopping near Roosevelt Road and name-dropping at some of Chicago's finest restaurants are a given on any day in the School.
 The community, once the 19th Century hub of Chicago's printing and publishing industry, and the location of Dearborn Station, the arrival point of many immigrants into the city, has been transformed in the last 20 years into one of the city's most progressive neighborhoods.

 The thriving community has steadily changed from what most long-time residents recall.